-“That’s certainly true…” Unexpectedly, the deliberate smugness drained from Hajime’s tone and was replaced by a serious pensiveness as he went on.
+“That’s certainly true…” Unexpectedly, the deliberate smugness drained from Hajime’s tone and gave way to a serious pensiveness as he went on.
 “There has to be a reason this man you don’t know is haunting specifically you rather than anyone else.
 It doesn’t seem plausible that he just chose you at random; there has to be some kind of connection.
 It may be that he sees something in you — god knows what — that drew him to you.
 Some characteristic that might have drawn him to you in life as well.”

 “So, what, like, he’s… got a crush on me or something?”
 Sano wondered dubiously.

 “At this point we have no way of knowing exactly why he chose you, but the fact that he did makes you less of a complete stranger to his wife than I am, so you probably have a better chance of convincing her than I do.”

 Still uncomfortable with the thought of calling up a recently bereft person — to whom, no matter what Hajime said, he would still come across as a total stranger — and start talking about her murdered husband, Sano broadened the subject.
 “And what if we can’t convince her?”

 “That’s when we start behaving like cads.”

 “Like what?”
 Startled even out of his anger by the unexpected terminology, Sano laughingly repeated, “Behaving like what?”